eagraf/star/README.md

 # star
-The best thing ever.
+Could be the best thing ever.
 A RYEE production.